 - Find storeagent and storedownloadd and force close it.
-[Search “Store” Under CPU tab and Select Both the activity and Click on X Button to Force close.]
+[Search “Store” Under the CPU tab and Select Both the activity and Click on the X Button to Force close.]

 - That’s it.

-If you having an issue with a specific app, then you can contact the app developer and raise a ticket to troubleshooter your issue.
+If you have an issue with a specific app, you can contact the app developer and raise a ticket to troubleshoot your issue.
 Sometimes, the Developer will give you an external app source to download the latest version of the app on your Mac.

 10 Contact Apple Support